laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier/pull/838

-The method `hasPaymentMethod` previously returned `true` or `false` when the customer had a default payment method set.
-Instead, a dedicated `hasDefaultPaymentMethod` method has been added for this.
-The old `hasPaymentMethod` method will now return `true` or `false` when the customer has at least one payment method set.
+The `hasPaymentMethod` method previously returned `true` or `false` when the customer had a default payment method set.
+A new `hasDefaultPaymentMethod` method has been created for this purpose, while the `hasPaymentMethod` method will now return `true` or `false` when the customer has at least one payment method set.

 ## Loosened Exception Throwing

 PR: https://github.com/laravel/cashier/pull/882

-Previously, when a customer wasn't a Stripe customer yet, the methods `upcomingInvoice`, `invoices` and `paymentMethods` would throw an `InvalidStripeCustomer` exception.
-This has been adjusted so these methods return an empty collection for `invoices` and `paymentMethods` and `null` for `upcomingInvoice` without the need for creating a Stripe customer first.
+Previously, when a user wasn't yet a Stripe customer, the `upcomingInvoice`, `invoices`, and `paymentMethods` methods would throw an `InvalidStripeCustomer` exception.
+This has been adjusted so these methods return an empty collection for `invoices` and `paymentMethods`, and `null` for `upcomingInvoice`.
+An exception will no longer be thrown if the user is not a Stripe customer.

 ## Renamed Exceptions

 PR: https://github.com/laravel/cashier/pull/881

-The exception `Laravel\Cashier\Exceptions\InvalidStripeCustomer` has been split up into two new ones: `Laravel\Cashier\Exceptions\CustomerAlreadyCreated` and `Laravel\Cashier\Exceptions\InvalidCustomer`.
+The exception `Laravel\Cashier\Exceptions\InvalidStripeCustomer` has been split up into two new exceptions: `Laravel\Cashier\Exceptions\CustomerAlreadyCreated` and `Laravel\Cashier\Exceptions\InvalidCustomer`.
 The `createAsStripeCustomer` method will now throw the new `CustomerAlreadyCreated` exception while old usages of `InvalidStripeCustomer` are replaced by `InvalidCustomer`.

-## Invoice number
+## Invoice Numbers

 PR: https://github.com/laravel/cashier/pull/878

 Previously, in the default `receipt.blade.php` view, Cashier made use of the Stripe identifier of an invoice for an invoice number.
 This has been corrected to the proper `$invoice->number` attribute.

 ## Upgrading To 10.0 From 9.0